-IEEE DAPPS 2020 uses a double-blind review policy.
+IEEE DAPPS 2021 uses a double-blind review policy.
 Authors are required to remove their names, affiliation(s) and other identifying information from the header of the manuscript.
 This also includes meta-data in the submitted document as well as acknowledgement sections.
-Papers that do not meet these anonymization requirements may be rejected without further review.
+Authors are required to cite their previous work in a neutral manner, for example, avoid “in our previous work ” and instead use “as shown in ”.
+Papers that do not meet these anonymization requirements may be desk-rejected without further review.

 All submitted papers will be peer-reviewed.
 The name(s) of the author(s) will not be visible to the reviewers of a paper.
 The name(s) of the author(s) will be visible in the submission system to the General Chairs and the Program Committee Chairs.
 Authors should report any conflict of interest with the list of Program Committee members during submission of the manuscript, in which case the Program Committee Chairs will exclude the corresponding PC member(s) from reviewing the paper.